-Recently, the US Labor Department reported that the annual rate of inflation was 5.4% as measured year over year.
+IN 2021, the US Labor Department reported that the annual rate of inflation was 5.4% as measured year over year.
 Let’s face it, the costs of everything are going up.
-That includes food, energy, taxes, insurance, household goods, etc. Basically, anything you can buy is getting more expensive by the day what leads to raising the rent.
+That includes food, energy, taxes, insurance, household goods, etc. Basically, anything you can buy is getting more expensive by the day which leads to raising the rent.

 Rents are also going up.
 From January through September of 2021, the national increase in rental rate has been 16.4%.
 Rents were already going up prior to 2020, but the Covid 19 pandemic hastened that increase.